 - European Union climate law and policy

-- Links between climate change and trade law and policy, including fossil fuel subsidies
+- Links between climate change and trade law, including border carbon adjustments and other trade measures

 - The role of non-state actors in international climate change law and governance, including the role of cities

-- Theoretical aspects of climate change law and governance (global environmental law, polycentric climate governance, new governance, critical international law)
+- Theoretical aspects of climate change law and governance (global and transnational environmental law, polycentric climate governance, new governance, critical international law)